 Quick and Easy Dessert

-We’re using a boxed chocolate cake mix, instant chocolate pudding mix, AND chocolate chips.
+This chocolate dump cake is a chocolate lovers dream with a boxed chocolate cake mix, instant chocolate pudding, AND chocolate chips.
 Yes, 3 different kinds of chocolate in one decadent dessert.

 It’s so easy to make and with just 5 minutes of prep time, no bowls needed, and a handful of ingredients, the entire thing is ready to be eaten in under 1 hour!